-I also stress in my book the need to articulate a universal approach to social justice and redistribution together with a view stressing the need for addressing past discriminations and prejudices (including in the form of reparations).
+I stress in my book the need to combine a universal approach to social justice and redistribution with a view emphasizing the need to address past discriminations and prejudices (including in the form of reparations).

 Let me take an example.
-In order to compensate former French slave owners for their loss of property, the French state decided in 1825 to impose on the newly independent state of Haïti an enormous public debt (around 3 years of Haïti's total annual production of the time).
-As I recall in my book, the French state also attempted in a different context (viz., the Versailles treaty of 1919) to impose on Germany a tribute of similar magnitude (about 300% of GDP).
-The difference is that in the case of Haïti, the French state had the military capacity to enforce effective payment.
-Needless to say, the little island (which used to be France's colonial jewel and the largest slave concentration in the Atlantic world before the 1791 slave revolt) could not reimburse such a large debt in 1 year, or in a few years.
-A consortium of French bankers (later replaced by U.S. bankers) offered to refinance the debt at high interest rates, and Haïti ended up repaying enormous flows of resources to its former slave owners during more than a century, between 1825 and 1950.
+In order to compensate former French slave-owners for their loss of property, the French state decided in 1825 to impose an enormous public debt on the newly-independent state of Haiti (around three years of Haiti's total annual production of the time).
+As I recall in my book, the French state also attempted in a different context (namely, the Versailles treaty of 1919) to impose a tribute of similar magnitude on Germany (about 300% of GDP).
+The difference is that in the case of Haiti, the French state had the military capacity to enforce effective payment.
+Needless to say, the little island (which used to be France's colonial jewel and the largest slave concentration in the Atlantic world before the 1791 slave revolt) could not reimburse such a large debt in one year, nor in a few years.
+A consortium of French bankers (later replaced by U.S. bankers) offered to refinance the debt at high interest rates, and Haiti ended up repaying enormous flows of resources to its former slave-owners during more than a century, between 1825 and 1950.

-In France, one typical attitude about this inglorious episode, when it is not wholly ignored, is that this all happened a long time ago, and that it is now too late to do anything.
-One problem with this attitude is that we are still implementing today reparations for expropriations and other injustices that happened during World War II, or even sometime during World War I. With this kind of premise based on double standards, it is very difficult to build some commonly agreed norms of justice.
+In France, a typical attitude towards this shameful episode, when it is not wholly ignored, is that this all happened a long time ago, and it is now too late to do anything.
+One problem with this attitude is that we are still today implementing reparations for expropriations and other injustices that happened during World War II, or even sometimes during World War I. With this kind of premise based on double standards, it is very difficult to build commonly-agreed norms of justice.

-Of course, the same issue also arises for other reparations related to various postcolonial, postslavery contexts.
-Both in Britain and France, the abolitions of 1833 and 1848 entailed enormous payments to former slave owners (and nothing at all for slaves, who were inflicted various schemes of quasi-forced labor, which in former French colonies were in place until 1946).
-In 2001, a French MP from Guyane (Christiane Taubira) proposed to set up a commission on land reform and reparations in former French slave islands and territories (Martinique, Guadeloupe, Reunion, and Guyane).
-The parliamentary majority of the time, in spite of being from the "left" (socialists, communists, and greens), adopted a statement according to which slave trade was recognized as a crime against mankind, but refused to create the commission.
+Of course, the same issue also arises for other reparations related to various post-colonial, post-slavery contexts.
+Both in Britain and France, the abolitions of 1833 and 1848 entailed enormous payments to former slave-owners (and nothing at all for slaves, who had various schemes of quasi-forced labor inflicted on them, which lasted until 1946 in former French colonies).
+In 2001, a French MP from Guyana (Christiane Taubira) proposed to set up a commission on land reform and reparations in former French slave islands and territories (Martinique, Guadeloupe, Reunion, and Guyana).
+The parliamentary majority of the time, in spite of being on the "left" (socialists, communists, greens), adopted a statement according to which slave trade was recognized as a crime against humanity, but refused to create the commission.

 In the U.S. context, it is well known that the promise that was made to former slaves at the end of the Civil War ("one mule and 40 acres of land") was never honored when the war was over.
-One century later, when legal racial discrimination finally came to an end in 1964-1965, there was again no reparation of any sort to African Americans for the prejudice that they were exposed to for decades and centuries.
-This does not imply, however, that this will never happen.
-After decades of denial, U.S. Congress adopted in 1988 a legislation including a 20,000\$ reparation liations during World War II (and their descendants).
+One century later, when legal racial discrimination finally came to an end in 1964-1965, there was again no reparation of any sort to African-Americans for the prejudice that they had been exposed to for decades and centuries.
+However, this does not imply that it will never happen.
+In 1988, after decades of denial, U.S. Congress adopted legislation including a 20,000\$ reparation for all Japanese-Americans who had been imprisoned during World War II and who were still alive at that time.
+In 1999, the French National Assembly created a new commission to compensate the victims of anti-Semitic spoliations during World War II (and their descendants).